narwhalsilent/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+Parameters Restrictions:
 * At least one of the optional fields must be provided.
+* The index must be a positive integer 1, 2, 3, …​
+* The name must be at least 1 character long and is case-sensitive.
+* The phone number must only contain numbers.
+* The email must be in the format `local-part@domain`.

+Expected Behaviour:
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.

-Expected Behaviour:
 * A success message in the form of "Edited Person: [person details]" will be shown.
 * The person will be updated in the address book and will be shown in the person list.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com`
+    * Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/`
+    * Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Locating persons by name: `find`